platformsh/platformsh-docs/sites/platform/src/administration/cli/reference.md

 platform auth:api-token-login
 ```

-Use this command to log in to your Platform.sh account using an API token.
+Use this command to log in to your {{ vendor/name }} account using an API token.

 You can create an account at:
     https://auth.api.platform.sh/register